What You Need to Know About Heavy Period Bleeding

 During perimenopause, hormone changes happen because there are fewer eggs in the ovaries.
 This can lead to longer gaps between periods, with cycles being at least 38 days apart, or even missing periods completely.

-Women with lower estrogen levels may have shorter cycles than usual.
+Women with lower oestrogen levels may have shorter cycles than usual.

 Spotting between periods

 Changes in the time between periods can also cause spotting between periods.
-It’s common for thicker walls of the uterus to cause spotting that’s red, brown, or dark-colored.
+It’s common for thicker walls of the uterus to cause spotting that’s red, brown, or dark-coloured.

 Abnormally heavy flow